ty-anderson/python_quickstart/docs/docs_99_docker.md

 Load: ``sudo docker load -i /srv/flask_yt_download/yt_downloads_250226.tar``

+#### Docker Compose with Custom Images

-#### When you use docker compose with your image, you have two options:
+When you use docker compose with your image, you have two options:

 - Build image with docker compose is run, using the ``build: .`` option.
 This builds the image from the Dockerfile in the directory.